Designations Congruent with Things: Chapter 22

 Hermann starts the car and vacates his parking slot in a smooth arc.

-“Oh god,” Newton says, pressing a hand to his forehead.
-“This is going to be horrible, isn’t it.
+“Oh god.”
+Newton presses a hand to his forehead.
+“This will be horrible.
 I hate driving with you, even when you’re in a normal car in a normal mood.
 That turning radius though.
 Really tight.
 Very nice.
 Simultaneously awful.
-Can you just let your self-driving car self-drive.
+Can you just let your self-driving car self-drive?
 Would that be too much to ask?”

-“Yes, It would.
-Please do not be so melodramatic, I find it extremely tiresome,” Hermann replies, accelerating into another smooth arc as they leave the parking lot.
+“Yes, it would.
+Please do not be so melodramatic, I find it tiresome.”
+Hermann accelerates into another smooth arc as they leave the parking lot.

 “Carina,” Newton says.
 “Carina.
 Come on, don’t be like this.
 Car.
 Porsche.
 Sweet, sweet ride.
 Whatever you are.
 Talk to me.
 Be a pal, and stop Dr. Gottlieb from effecting changes in acceleration sufficient to produce perceptible jerk, yeah?”